pmfarley/Assisted-Installer-Static-IP/README.md

      "download_url": "https://s3.us-east-1.amazonaws.com/assisted-installer/discovery-image-....",
      "expires_at": "2021-08-19T07:11:46.229Z"
    ```

+**b.
+Copy the download url to your browser to download the Discovery ISO image from AWS S3.**

 ## **STEP 12.
 BOOT EACH OF YOUR VM/BAREMETAL NODES FROM THE DISCOVERY ISO IMAGE.**

 ## **STEP 13.
 OPEN THE ASSISTED INSTALLER WEB UI:**